Michael0ne/TOD_tools/README.md

 ## Summary

 TOD Tools - this is a reverse engineered engine and game code project for Total Overdose and possibly, other games that use this version of Kapow Engine.
 Original game & engine are by Deadline Games.
-You MUST to own a game copy to use these tools.
+You MUST own a game copy to use these tools.

 There are 3 'subprojects' you can see: